CodersCampus/cp/docs/CODER_PACKAGING_INSTRUCTIONS.md

 >   - It is growing to become an application that the students are using daily to track their coding experience.
 >   - From day one, this application is a teaching tool for students, designed to show us what the real world is like as a Software Engineer.
 >     - We learn how to work as a team, disagree and communicate as a team, and build something bigger than ourselves together.
+---
 </details>

 11. Now open **cp** repository
 12. If you are given the option in GitHub Desktop to `Open in Eclipse IDE...`, then click that button.
+> If you do not see `Open in Eclipse IDE...`, you have the option of clicking on "Preferences" and updating the programming application you'd like to use.

 <img style="border-radius: 10px" width="550" alt="Open with Eclipse IDE" src="images/2_openWithEclipseIDE.png">